Tunjesh/GAPAIM/README.md

 # GAP-AIM
 GAP-AIM (Governance Assessment & Prioritization – Addressability, Impact, Mitigation) is a quantitative AI governance and risk prioritization model inspired by the [Failure Mode and Effects Analysis (FMEA)](https://asq.org/quality-resources/fmea) method.
 It adapts the structured scoring logic of FMEA to AI governance, focusing on the practical assessment of ethical AI principles such as fairness, transparency, privacy, accountability, and security.

 GAP-AIM calculates a multiplicative score to rank AI risks based on how addressable they are by design, their potential impact, and the strength of mitigation measures in place.
 The model complements [NIST AI RMF](https://www.nist.gov/itl/ai-risk-management-framework), [UNESCO AI Ethics Recommendation](https://unesdoc.unesco.org/ark:/48223/pf0000381137), [OECD AI Principles](https://oecd.ai/en/ai-principles), and [ISO/IEC 42001](https://www.iso.org/standard/81230.html) by providing organizations with a complementary, visual, and actionable way to prioritize AI risks and communicate risk posture to both technical and non-technical stakeholders through traffic-light-style visuals.

 GAP-AIM acts as a governance engine — providing structure to measure, prioritize and communicate ethical AI principles.
 It help organizations to:

 •	Identify potential risk senerios for each AI governance principle (e.g., accountability, bias, privacy, security, etc).

-•	Assess contextual risk senerio(s) via three dimensions: o	Addressability — How feasible is it to resolve or reduce this risk through design, policy, or controls before production? o	Impact — How severe would the consequences be if this risk is ignored? o	Mitigation — How effective are the existing safeguards in reducing residual risk?
+•	Assess contextual risk senerio(s) via three dimensions - (Addressability, Impact and Mitigation)

 •	Visualize results using a traffic-light scale (Red/Yellow/Green) to make risk posture instantly clear to both technical and non-technical stakeholders.

 ## Why GAP-AIM?
 While frameworks like NIST AI RMF,OECD, and ISO/IEC 42001, establish key principles and risk frameworks, they do not include a specific scoring system.
 GAP-AIM bridges this gap by introducing a **lightweight, quantitative model** inspired by **FMEA** and communicated through a **traffic light analogy** for clarity.

-By combining GAP-AIM scoring with governance frameworks (e.g., NIST AI RMF’s Govern, Map, Measure, Manage), organizations can:
-•	Prioritize AI risk mitigation in line with organizational values and regulatory requirements.
-•	Communicate AI risk maturity to executives, auditors, and regulators.
-•	Allocate resources based on highest combined risk & lowest addressability.
-•	Avoid “checkbox compliance” and focus on risks that truly matter in their context.

-## **Relationship to Existing Frameworks**
+### **Relationship to Existing Frameworks**

 NIST AI RMF
 : Provides categories for trustworthy AI but does not prescribe quantitative scoring.
 GAP-AIM operationalizes prioritization.